base-org/web/apps/base-docs/base-camp/docs/introduction-to-ethereum/evm-diagram.md

 The Ethereum Virtual Machine (EVM) is the core engine of Ethereum.
 It is a Turing-complete, sandboxed virtual machine designed to execute smart contracts on the network.
 The term "sandboxed" means that the EVM operates in an isolated environment, ensuring that each smart contract's execution does not interfere with others or the underlying blockchain.
 As we've learned, the EVM's Turing-complete nature allows developers to write complex programs that can perform any computationally feasible task.

 The EVM employs a sophisticated resource management system using gas to regulate computation costs and prevent network abuse.
-It also supports a rich ecosystem of dapps by providing a versatile set of opcodes for smart contract logic, and fostering interoperability with various programming languages, tools, and technologies.
+It also supports a rich ecosystem of onchain apps by providing a versatile set of opcodes for smart contract logic, and fostering interoperability with various programming languages, tools, and technologies.
 This adaptability has made the EVM a fundamental component in the advancement and growth of the Ethereum network.

 ---